Book Bites

 Chapter 7: My Husband Gets In Hot Water – I Want To Make Soup!

 Are you a talker?
 Or do you prefer the written word?
-Are you the outspoken type or do you prefer quiet and will do almost anything to avoid conflict?
+Are you the outspoken type, or do you prefer quiet and will do almost anything to avoid conflict?
 Well, in the best of times, communication between spouses can be challenging.
-Throw in different communication preferences and it can seem almost impossible.
-In this excerpt, Red's in the midst of her crisis so communicating with her husband becomes even more critical than usual.
+Throw in different communication preferences, and it can seem almost impossible.
+In this excerpt, Red's in the midst of her crisis, so communicating with her husband becomes even more critical than usual.
 And what does she do?
 She further complicates the situation by wanting to communicate differently than she usually does.
 Talk about a recipe for disaster!

-P. S.This excerpt's relevant whether or not you're going through a crisis.
-In fact, communicating with others in a method they prefer is not only extremely effective, but may be one of the "secrets" to good communication.
-Especially as you can use it in all aspects of your life – family, friends, and even in the workplace.
+P. S. This excerpt is relevant whether or not you’re going through a crisis.
+In fact, communicating with others in a way they prefer isn’t only extremely effective but may be one of the “secrets” of good communication.
+Especially as you can use it in all aspects of your life — family, friends, school, and even in the workplace.
+Is there any place where you wouldn’t want to avoid unnecessary misunderstandings, stress, and conflict?

 Sometimes I wish I could be more like Black in that she seems to get away with being blunt, almost to the point of being rude, and yet she can pull it off because it is totally "in character" for her.
 There's a consistency and sense of predictability in how she handles things.
 And maybe that was part of Nick's and my problem right now.
 We were acting out of character.